guanquann/tp/docs/DeveloperGuide.md

 **Aspect: How a contact being removed from favourite is managed within Person objects:**

 - **Alternative 1 (current choice):** Directly remove a contact from favourite by setting its corresponding boolean field in the `Person` class, which indicates whether a `Person` is a favourite, to false
-    - Pros: Make use of the current `Person` class by modifying a simple primitive boolean to store information about favourites.
+    - Pros: Utilises the current `Person` class by modifying a simple primitive boolean to store information about favourites.

     - Cons: Not a uniform way of representing information in the `Person` class given that all other fields are their own defined classes.

 - **Alternative 2:** Remove a contact from favourite by interacting with a custom class field in the `Person` class whose role is to indicate whether a `Person` is a favourite
     - Pros: Aligns with the information representation of other fields in the `Person` class

-    - Cons: Need to create and interact with a new `Favourite` wrapper class to store information on whether a person is a favourite.
+    - Cons: Necessitates a new `Favourite` wrapper class to store information on whether a person is a favourite.
 This may result in unnecessary abstraction given that the field and information to be stored are quite rudimentary.

 #### Implementation